AminZibayi/EA_Template/README.md

 - `bool InitializeHandles()` - Sets up indicator handles (including ATR) for all configured symbols.
 - `bool GetIndicatorsData(string symbol)` - Retrieves indicator data (including ATR) for the specified symbol with retry logic.
 - `void CheckEntrySignal(string symbol)` - Framework for implementing entry signal logic for the specified symbol.
 - `void CheckExitSignal(string symbol)` - Framework for implementing exit signal logic for the specified symbol.
+- `void CheckPartialClose(string symbol = NULL)` - Partially closes all eligible positions for the specified symbol (or current if NULL) based on ATR conditions.

 ### Risk Management